DeltaBotDev/sdk-ts/README.md

 ## Usage Examples

+For more detailed examples, please refer to the [examples directory](./packages/examples) in the repository.

 ### Retrieve Pairs

 To create a vault, you need a `pairId`.
 You can retrieve available pairs using the following method: